 May be reviewed as part of an on-site survey at the facility or through submitting images to ACR

 May be required if facilities receive repeat EQUIP violations [see Enhancing Quality Using the Inspection Program (EQUIP)]

-The ACR will notify you of the need for an AMR at your facility and will request images from specified dates.
+The ACR will notify the facility of the need for an AMR and will request images from specified dates.

 After thorough review, a final report will be issued to the lead interpreting physician and also forwarded to the FDA or other Certifying body.

 Revision History for this Article